sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 Optimize the engagement of your Marketing Campaigns with A/B testing.
 A/B testing (sometimes also referred to by marketers as 'split testing') allows you to send different versions of your Single Sends to an initial subset of your contacts.

-When recipients interact with the emails sent during an A/B test, we will compare the engagement metrics and automatically choose the winning version of your campaign according to the A/B test criteria you set (opens or clicks).

-<iframe src="https://player.vimeo.com/video/225916632" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Set up an A/B test

 _To set up an A/B test on an existing Single Send:_